michaelsmueller/gloom/README.md

 ## Using Gloom

-Now that you have some tokens, go to the homepage and conduct an auction:
+Now that you have some tokens, go to the [app homepage](http://localhost:3000/) and conduct an auction:

 - From the homa, click Auction tokens
 - Click TOKEN from the menu, enter the number and type of token and Set up auction.